Note

 In the third person limited point of view, the narrator tells the story from the narrow perspective of a single character.
 The reader is privy to that character's perception and feelings, but no one else.
 This point of view is often used in novels and short stories, as it allows readers to feel closely connected to the protagonist.

 However, a limited third-person point of view can also be used in nonfiction writing, such as biography or memoir.
-In these cases, the author often adopts the subject's persona, providing an intimate look at their life and thoughts.
+The author often adopts the subject's persona in these cases, providing an intimate look at their life and thoughts.
 Regardless of genre, the third person's limited point of view offers a unique perspective on the story being told.

-Here are the best tips on how to write in third person.
+Here are the best tips on how to write in the third person:

 When writing in the third person point of view, it is crucial to use strong verbs that captivate the reader and move the story forward.
 Strong verbs convey emotion and action and can help to bring your characters and their world to life.
 Weak verbs, such as “is,” “are,” and “has,” will make your writing sound dull and uninteresting.
 Instead, try using more exciting verbs to capture the reader’s attention.